Salahaddin50/islamic-marriage-app/GOOGLE_OAUTH_SETUP.md

-# Google OAuth Setup for Hume Islamic Dating App
+# Google OAuth Setup for Zawajplus Islamic Dating App

 ## 🎯 Overview
 This guide will help you set up Google OAuth authentication for your Islamic dating app using Supabase.